Chatterjee-Arpan/Physics_Informed_Neural_Nets_PINNs/README.md

 # Physics_Informed_Neural_Nets_PINNs
-Some classic Physics-based Differential Equations solved with the help of Neural Networks
+Some classic Physics-based Differential Equations solved with the help of Neural Networks.
+GPT is integrated to dynamically control the training process.
+Results are compared with Analytical solutions.

 ![Comparison](Images/Comparison.png)